MandalaMukesh04/Text-Based-Emotion-Detection/README.md

 Performance metrics and visualization

 # Installation
-.
 To set up the project, follow these steps:

-# Clone the repository:
+"."Clone the repository:
 git clone https://github.com/MandalaMukesh04/text-emotion.git

-# Install dependencies:
+"".Install dependencies:

 pip install -r requirements.txt
 Run the notebook or script to preprocess data and train the model.